sneakysneak/docs/pages/managing-cyclr/02-cyclr-concepts.md

 ### Connectors

-A Connector is a Cyclr implementaion of an application's API.
+A Connector is a Cyclr implementation of an application's API.

 Connectors handle all aspects of the protocols and methods needed to pull or push data to the application via Cyclr.